Manila Light Rail Transit System: Line 1 concession and extension (2015-present)

 First proposed by SNC-Lavalin, the south extension of Line 1 has 8 stations over 11.7 km ending in Bacoor in the province of Cavite.
 After Lavalin's bid was rejected by the Philippine government in 2005, the government worked with advisers (International Finance Corporation, White & Case, Halcrow, and others) to conduct an open-market invitation to tender for the construction of the extension and a 30-year concession to run it.
-An additional extension from Bacoor to Imus and from there a further extension to Dasmariñas, both in Cavite, are also being considered.
+An additional extension from Bacoor to Imus and a further extension to Dasmariñas, both in Cavite, are also being considered.

 On March 22, 2012, the Line 1 south extension project was approved by the National Economic and Development Authority (NEDA).
 In line with this, in October 2014, the operations and maintenance of Line 1 was awarded to the Light Rail Manila Corporation (LRMC), a joint venture company of Metro Pacific's Metro Pacific Light Rail Corporation (MPLRC), Ayala Corporation's AC Infrastructure Holdings Corporation (AC Infra), and the Philippine Investment Alliance for Infrastructure's Macquarie Infrastructure Holdings (Philippines) PTE Ltd. (MIHPL).
 The 32-year concession agreement took effect on September 12, 2015.